 During the past few years, our nation has engaged in a rising level of discourse regarding race, intellectual diversity, religion, identity and culture.
 These issues also speak to Carolina’s mission.
 You have made it clear how firmly you believe that our community must continue to champion equality for all of us, no matter our race, culture, religion, gender identity, sexual orientation, or political belief.
 We are proud of the way our students, staff, faculty and alumni have engaged with conviction around these issues.
 It is our deep-seated determination to see every member of our community treated fairly, and with respect; and we want to work with you to make sure conversations about such important issues take place routinely on our campus.

-Carolina Conversations, which is now hosted by the University Office for Diversity & Inclusion, is a set of interconnected activities designed to help facilitate, support and encourage these critical conversations.
+Carolina Conversations, which is now hosted by the University Office for Diversity and Inclusion, is a set of interconnected activities designed to help facilitate, support and encourage these critical conversations.
 The intent is to include all students (undergraduate, graduate and professional), and staff and faculty from all schools.

 The purpose of Carolina Conversations is to acknowledge the need for more and better ways to engage the UNC community, and to facilitate robust and honest dialogue across all our differences.
 This spring, we are proud to expand upon the Carolina Conversations idea.